aashack/garibaldi_login/README.md

 ## Quick Start

 1. Clone the repository
-2. Set up your environment variables in `docker-compose.yml`
+2. Set up your environment variables in `.env`
 3. Start the services:
 ```bash
 docker-compose up -d